 The name derives from 'nebbia', Italian for fog and it is thought that this is either because of the thick natural bloom that covers the grapes when ripe or from the fog that often covers the Piemonte hills around harvest time.

 The Nebbiolo vine is a pretty fussy when it comes to the soils in which it is planted and would appear to prefer the calcareous marl in Piemonte.
-In the conditions this region provides it can be vigerous, producing a good yield of grapes that truely express their terroir.
+In the conditions this region provides it can be vigorous, producing a good yield of grapes that truly express their terroir.
 Due to the quality potential and market value Nebbiolo is always planted on the best south-facing slopes in order for it to achieve full ripeness.

 There are some successful plantings in Australia, California in the USA, and Argentina and there has been relative success in the small vineyard area planted in Mexico but probably around 90% of the world's Nebbiolo grapes are grown in Italy.

 There are still a few Barolo wines made in the traditional way which draws arguably excessive tannin from the Nebbiolo grapes meaning the wines need time softening with extended aging in Oak Botti.
 Botti are large wooden tanks designed to age the wine gracefully without too much oak influence on the final wine.
 Modern Nebbiolo is generally more fruit driven in style with more efficiency in the winery meaning shorter maceration times, shorter fermentation and earlier bottling after more concentrated oak aging.
-The wines are often more accesible in youth though most still also age beautifully.
+The wines are often more accessible in youth though most still also age beautifully.

 Food Matches for Nebbiolo